 "Nothing, just something they said."
 He walked fast to the stairs.
 Carl stood next to Phina.
 He looked at her, shrugged his shoulders and walked on ahead.
 Phina followed Carl upstairs and headed to her room.

 Just before arriving at her room, she spotted Dmitri in his.
 His door was slightly ajar and Phina could see inside.
 The room walls were painted black and his bedding was dark red.
 He was sat at the edge of a double bed and across from him was a dark red dresser.
 There were two side tables by his bed, both had lamps; one with a phone and the other with a clock.
 The room was very tidy and nothing was out of place.

 Dmitri was holding, what looked like, a hunting knife.
 It had special engravings on it, like the symbols Phina had seen on the walls and the paper in the office when she was being revived.
 Phina watched as Dmitri twirled the knife in his hands.
 He was talking to himself and he looked angry.

 "No one ever listens to me.
 They all think I'm crazy but I'm not.
 Dad, what do I do?
 She won't listen, mam won't listen.
 She doesn't believe it's me.
 I'm going to kill everyone and all because of a stupid story made up by a God that doesn't exist!"
 He shouted and threw the knife at the wall in front of him.

-Frightened by Dmitri's prayer, Phina rushed to her room.
+Frightened by Dmitri's outburst, Phina rushed to her room.
 Carl was standing above the bed and jumped when Phina slammed the door.
 His eyes were wide with shock as Phina rushed forward and pulled him in for a hug.
-She started crying and Carl, not knowing what to say, hugged her back.
+She started crying, overwhelmed by everything that had happened and Carl, not knowing what to say, hugged her back.

 "Can we sleep now?"
 She mumbled through his top and through her tears.